 Are you ready to make some delicious homemade lasagna bolognase?
 So first you have to make Bolognese sauce, this delicious dish made with minced meat and tomato, useful for seasoning any type of pasta, so make plenty.

-1) – Chop carrot, celery and onion then, in a saucepan, place olive oil (or butter) and the chopped vegetables.
+1) – Chop carrot, celery and onion then, in a non-stick saucepan with glass lid, place olive oil (or butter) and the chopped vegetables.
 Simmer for 3 minutes over low heat.
 Add ground meats and mix with a wooden spoon.

 2) – Cook for 5 minutes and occasionally stir.
 Raise a little the heat and add wine (red or white).
 Mix gently until the wine has completely evaporated.